Kamilcuk/yio/test/templated/README.md

-Each file in this directory is templated with characters `π` and `Ω` replaced by proper replacement dependeing on which implementation is used.
+Each file in this directory is templated with characters `π` and `Ω` replaced by proper replacement depending on which implementation is used.

-See src/yio/yio/README.md for more information.